jgm/pandoc/doc/lua-filters.md

-Element creator functions like `Str`, `Para`, and `Pandoc` are designed to allow easy creation of new elements that are simple to use and can be read back from the lua environment.
+Element creator functions like `Str`, `Para`, and `Pandoc` are designed to allow easy creation of new elements that are simple to use and can be read back from the Lua environment.
-Internally, pandoc uses these functions to create the lua objects which are passed to element filter functions.
+Internally, pandoc uses these functions to create the Lua objects which are passed to element filter functions.
 This means that elements created via this module will behave exactly as those elements accessible through the filter function parameter.

 ## Exposed pandoc functionality

-Some pandoc functions have been made available in lua:
+Some pandoc functions have been made available in Lua:

 -   [`walk_block`](#pandoc.walk_block) and
     [`walk_inline`](#pandoc.walk_inline) allow filters to be applied